-There are health problems that can be diagnosed easily.
-However, there are other issues, like sciatica, that have symptoms that we can sometimes confuse with others.
+Many health problems can be diagnosed easily.
+However, there are other issues, like sciatica, that have symptoms we can sometimes confuse with other conditions.

-Maybe you have an ache in your leg because of fatigue.
-Nevertheless, you shouldn’t ignore that this may be a symptom of sciatica, as this awareness will help you to combat this health issue.
+Maybe you have an ache in your leg that’s due to fatigue.
+Nevertheless, you shouldn’t ignore that this may be a symptom of sciatica, as this awareness will help you fight this health issue.

 At this point does it feel as though you suffer from sciatica or not?
-Continue to read this article to verify whether you have sciatica or not.
+Continue to read this article to discover whether you have sciatica or not.

-The truth is that when you suffer from this health problem you experience pain in one knee, which extends to the whole leg.
-When this pain occurs in both legs, this requires immediate medical attention.
+The truth is that when you suffer from this health problem, you experience pain in one knee that extends to the whole leg.
+When you feel pain in both legs, you should seek immediate medical attention.

-For instance, when you experience the latter symptoms you may be required to have an emergency operation.
-However, it’s more common to experience the pain only in one leg.
+For instance, when you experience the latter, you may need to have an emergency operation.
+However, it’s more common to experience pain only in one leg.
 This happens because the sciatic nerve pinches itself.

-This nerve starts from the spine and ends at the foot, and when it’s squeezed, you start to suffer from sciatica.
-This is because the sciatic nerve’s function is changed.
-At this point, you start to experience different types of unwanted sensations: pain, weakness and tingling.
+This nerve starts from the spine and ends at the foot.
+When it’s squeezed, you start to suffer from sciatica.
+This is because the sciatic nerve’s function is hindered.
+At this point, you start to experience different types of unwanted sensations such as pain, weakness, and tingling.

 On its own, pain is very common.
-What’s alarming is when the pain is combined with weakness in the knee or leg.
+What’s alarming is when the pain is accompanied by weakness in the knee or leg.

 When doctors see this problem occurring in only one leg, they know that this is a sign of some health issue.
-So, it should also be a warning for you, too.
+Thus, it should also be a warning for you, too.

 It’s difficult to see whether the pain athletes experience in their leg is a sign of sciatica.
 This is because sciatica and piriformis syndrome have almost the same symptoms.
 However, the second condition is more common than the first.

-Moreover, tingling, pain and numbness that reach the leg, are symptoms of both health issues.
+Moreover, tingling, pain, and numbness that reach the leg are symptoms of both health issues.
 You could also be suffering from another condition if these symptoms present themselves.
-This is why you should visit the doctor immediately if you have any of the above symptoms.
+This is why you should visit your doctor immediately if you have any of the above symptoms.

-Even though we all believe that sportspeople are very healthy, never ignore any pain or discomfort if you fall into this category of people.
+Even though we all believe that sportspeople are very healthy, never ignore any pain or discomfort if you fall into this category.

 We’ve already told you that pain is very common in a lot of health conditions, even though it’s a very important symptom of sciatica.
 However, when you visit your doctor you should clearly state and be specific about what type of pain you have.

-- Use your thumb to anchor your fingers and push your fingers over your lower back muscles, like above in the photo.
+- Use your thumb to anchor your fingers and push your fingers over your lower back muscles.

-- Try to find the points on your back, which are causing you pain.
+- Try to find the points on your back that are causing you pain.

-- If the pain causes a slight jerk that goes all the way down to your toes, it’s highly probable that you have sciatica.
+- If the pain causes a slight jerk that goes all the way down to your toes, it’s very likely that you have sciatica.

-If you experience pain in your whole leg, behind your knee and this pain reaches your toes, after doing this exercise, this means you have sciatica.
+If you experience pain in your whole leg behind your knee and this pain reaches your toes after doing this exercise, this means you probably have sciatica.